WildCodeSchool/workshop-js-deployOnVPS/README.md

   - add your VPS ip to the `cible` input and confirm :
   ![dns3](dns3.png)

-Then repeat the same operation, this time specifying in the `subdomain` field the string `api`

-This will allow us to host both our react application and our API on the same server, distinguishing them with a distinct domain ans subdomain name.

 ## Configure your VPS

 Connecting a computer to a Virtual Private Server (VPS) is an essential skill for anyone working with web hosting, development, or server administration.